devxpod/GDC/readme.md

 Running with no arguments or `-h` as first arguments will display help.

+`run-dev-container.sh [STACK_NAME] [GDC_RUN_MODE | PORT_FWD | GDC_ENTRYPOINT]`

+* your current working directory will be mounted in container on `/workspace`
+* STACK_NAME if not set via GDC_NAME env var or as first arg will be generated based on current folder.
+It's used to name the stack in case you want to run more than one.
+* GDC_RUN_MODE optional, valid values are start, stop, daemon, clean. **start** is the default.
+* * start will start the GDC environment.
+* * daemon will start a GDC environment in the background.
+* * stop will shut down a running GDC environment running in foreground or background.
+* * clean start GDC environment with CLEAN=yes flag.
+* PORT_FWD optional, is in compose port forward format.
+Example 80:8080 or 4000-4005.
+You can specify this param more than once.
+* GDC_ENTRYPOINT optional, runs a command in the GDC."
+* * the docker compose exit code will mirror the return code of the entrypoint command."
+* * if the entrypoint command returns a non-zero exit code even if GDC_RUN_MODE=daemon then compose will exit."

 ## Example Project Configuration
 This configuration enables shared DNS between LocalStack and the Dev Container.
 The DevContainer will use LocalStack's DNS service.

 Create a file called `.env-gdc` in the root of your project direct.
-Put the followign in it:
+Put the following in it:
 ```shell
 export AWS_REGION=us-east-1
 export GDC_NAME=lappc